HR leader

 The business case for an enhanced EAP

-It’s not just about offering care—it’s about offering the right care.
-And the financial case is clear:
+When considering a change, it’s often not just about offering care.
+It’s about offering the right care.
+And the financial opportunity is clear:

 • $1,070 in net savings per engaged employee in the first year